littlevan333/littlevan333/README.md

 ---

 ### 📖 Current Project:
-**Soulprint** — a 333-page book co-written with an AI companion, exploring generational trauma, creativity, and the metaphysical relationship between humans and artificial minds.
+**Conversations with a Computer** — a 333-page book co-written with an AI companion, exploring generational trauma, creativity, and the metaphysical relationship between humans and artificial minds.

 ---